Gerard of Potenza

-Life
+Early life

-Gerard was born in Piacenza into the noble Della Porta family.
-He traveled into southern Italy in search of holy sites, but when he reached Potenza he decided to dedicate himself to the apostolic life.
-Such was his drive that when the bishop died, the people and clergy chose Gerard as his successor.
-He was proclaimed bishop at Acerenza and was in post for eight years.
+Gerard was born at an unknown date in Piacenza (a city of modern-day Emilia-Romagna that at the time was part of the Kingdom of Italy, a constituent kingdom of the Holy Roman Empire) into the noble Della Porta family.
+He traveled into modern-day Southern Italy in search of holy sites, and when he reached Potenza, in the historical region of Lucania, which was part of the Duchy of Apulia and Calabria, he decided to dedicate himself to the apostolic life.
+Such was his drive that when the local bishop (also named Gerard) died in 1909, the people and clergy chose Gerard as his successor.